 Use a dull knife to scrape any paper left from the label.
 Once that’s all gone you’ll probably have some sticky residue left.

-- Add oil: Rub a few drops of oil over the sticky parts.
 Let it sit for at least 10 minutes (I use canola oil or leftover cooking oil).

 After it has sat, the oil should have softened the glue.